rodrigoterminus/playground-cloud-native-stack/docs/exercise_4_terraform_aws_simple.md

 ## Key Copilot Prompts

 * `"Create a Terraform 'main.tf' to provision an AWS S3 bucket.
 Include the 'aws' provider.
 Use a variable for the bucket name to ensure it's unique."`
-* `"Add a resource to my Terraform 'main.tf' to create an AWS ECR repository named 'my-cloud-api-repo'."`
+* `"Add a resource to my Terraform 'main.tf' to create an AWS ECR repository named 'cloud-native-stack-ecr'."`
 * `"Now, add a remote state backend to this Terraform configuration using the S3 bucket I just created."` (This is a good stretch goal).